abhay1158/Chatbot-RM/README.md

-# Google Reviews Chatbot
+# Chatbot

-The Google Reviews Chatbot is an automated response system that fetches reviews from Google My Business, analyzes sentiments using OpenAI's GPT-3, and generates appropriate responses.
 It uses Celery for task scheduling and can be deployed on AWS using Elastic Beanstalk, EC2, and ElastiCache for Redis.

-## Request Access Google My Business
-Click [here](https://docs.google.com/forms/d/e/1FAIpQLSfC_FKSWzbSae_5rOpgwFeIUzXUF1JCQnlsZM_gC1I2UHjA3w/viewform) to apply for access to Google My Business API.

 ## Installation